Frequently Asked Questions

 Some of the most common documents that require apostilles include:

-If you’re using a U.S. document abroad for legal, educational, or personal reasons, there’s a good chance you’ll need an apostille.
+If you're using a U.S. vital record abroad for legal, educational, or personal reasons, there's a good chance you'll need an apostille.
+We currently specialize in birth certificates, death certificates, marriage licenses, and diplomas/transcripts.

 How long does an apostille take?